ga4gh-discovery/data-connect/SEARCHSPEC.md

 | array (note all elements must have same type)  | array     | `[ 1, 3, 5 ]`, `[ "one", "three", "five" ]`   |
 | object                                         | row       | `{ "colname1": "colvalue1", "colname2": 42 }` |

+Queries that require parameters with SQL types not covered above should use the SQL CAST operation.
+For example, `CAST(?
+AS DATE)`.

 ##### Query Result